Content365 Authoring: introduction

 Edit Content365 Authoring courses

-Add narration to Content365 Authoring courses
+Add Content365 Authoring course narration

 The narration feature provides an engaging, spoken version of your course that enhances accessibility and can help learners follow content more easily.
 For more information, see this article.